 A good rule of thumb is to familiarize yourself with the ingredients in your toner.
 Reading the product label and doing a bit of research to know possible reactions the ingredients could have on a skin would go a long way in helping you avoid certain products.

 4. You're Using a Lot of Acidic Products

 Using many active acidic ingredients in multiple steps of your skincare routine can also cause a burning sensation.
-Your skin or face does not need to be exfoliated when using a toner every day.
+There's no reason to exfoliate the skin everyday especially if using a toner daily.